Instructions for online application for applicants who are planning to marry someone or become a cohabiting partner in Sweden

-How to apply for a residence permit to live with someone in Sweden with whom you are planning to marry or become common law spouses
+On this page you can find information on how to make an online application for a residence permit to move to someone in Sweden whom you are planning to marry or become their registered or cohabiting partner.

 Fill in the application